ayushagrawal/Pipelined-Microprocessor/README.md

 # Pipelined Microprocessor
-Complete design of a 6 stage microprocessor
+Complete design of a 6 stage pipelined microprocessor